Open Now — 24/7 Plumbing

 Step 7: Restart the Heater

 Once the tank is full, restore the power supply.
-For gas water heaters, relight the pilot light and turn the gas back on, ensuring that the burner ignites properly.
+For gas water heaters, relight the pilot light and turn the gas back on, ensuring the burner ignites properly.
 For electric heaters, flip the circuit breaker back on.

 By completing this entire process, you can reduce the likelihood of sediment build-up and extend the life of your water heater.
 This sort of regular maintenance can prevent costly repairs in the future and ensure that your storage tank continues to provide clean hot water efficiently.